matrix-construct/construct/ircd/README.md

 [ircd.h include group](../include/ircd#what-to-include).
 Second to that, units tend to be divided by namespace and the subsystem they're implementing.
-Units can further be divided if they become unwieldy, but we bias toward large aggregate units.
+Units can further be divided if they become unwieldy, but we bias toward large aggregate units in this library.
 Within these large units, there are divisions which group the definitions by the `include/ircd/` header which declares them.

 We do not included third-party headers in our own [headers](../include/ircd) which are included by others.
 A developer of an `ircd::` interface can choose